Citation, DOI, disclosures and article data

 At the time the article was created Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

-Lipiodol® (also known as ethiodized oil) is an oil-based iodinated contrast medium that was historically used for myelography and hysterosalpingography.
+Lipiodol (also known as ethiodized oil) is an oil-based iodinated contrast medium that was historically used for myelography and hysterosalpingography 1.
 It was later superseded by newer, less hazardous, agents, and now is used primarily as a therapeutic agent.
 Guerbet is now the sole manufacturer of this agent.

-Rhenium-188 Lipiodol is a radiopharmaceutical that can be used to treat patients with unresectable hepatocellular carcinoma.
-The final lipophilic complex, bis-(diethyldithiocarbamato) nitrido rhenium-188, to be administered through the hepatic artery, is as follows: Re-188 N (DEDC) 2-Lipiodol 7-10.
+- rhenium-188 Lipiodol is a radiopharmaceutical that can be used to treat patients with unresectable hepatocellular carcinoma.
+The final lipophilic complex, bis-(diethyldithiocarbamato) nitrido rhenium-188, to be administered through the hepatic artery, is as follows: Re-188 N (DEDC) 2-Lipiodol 3-6.

 History and etymology

-Lipiodol was discovered by the co-founders of the healthcare company Guerbet, Marcel Guerbet and Laurent Lafay in 1901 2.
+Lipiodol was discovered by the co-founders of the healthcare company Guerbet, Marcel Guerbet and Laurent Lafay in 1901 10.
 Indeed originally it was marketed as Lipiodol Lafay.
-It was originally developed as a therapeutic agent - a way to deliver iodine to tissues.
+Initially it was developed as a therapeutic agent - a way to deliver iodine to tissues.